lemonrock/cordial/README.md

 * The number of connections (`rlimit`) is set as high as possible (Linux & Android only);
 * HTTPS OCSP stapling is supported;

+[cordial] tries hard to minify data:-

+* Data URIs are encoded as either percent encoded or base64-encoded, and the MIME type omitted if possible (lossless coercion from UTF-8 and other to US-ASCII is not done).
+* SVGs are cleaned and minified using the best techniques possible
+* All PNGs are crushed and recompressed using zopfli
+* JPEGs can be perceptually encoded using guetzli
+* Fonts are encoded using brotli
+* Maximal zopfli and brotli compression is applied to all resources
+* PJAX is supported to serve only changed content
+* CSS is stripped of unused content (purified) when served under AMP

 ## Restrictions